Stumbling Toward Enlightenment

 Daily life is our greatest teacher.

-In her autobiographical book “The Spiral Staircase” , theologian Karen Armstrong uses a spiral staircase as a metaphor for her own spiritual and psychological journey.
-She says that she felt herself stuck, as if she was making no progress and getting nowhere.
 Then she remembered the spiral staircase in the abbey she’d attended.
 It was as if a light went on!
-She saw that as you start up the stairway, it may appear that you’ve made little progress and are standing more or less in the same place.
+She saw that, as you start up the stairway, it may appear that you’ve made little progress and are standing more or less in the same place.
 But you’re not.
-You’ve come around one time and are a little bit higher up.
+You’ve come around one time and are a little bit further on.
 The view is ever so slightly different.
-And so it continues, as you climb higher.
+And so it continues, as you continue to climb.

 A moment ago I said that it was good for me to remember this 27 year old version of myself as I look at our world today.
-You see, by remembering how I once was, I am able to have hope, despite things appearing so bleak and dark and so "un"enlightened out there.
+You see, by remembering how I once was, I am able to have hope, despite things appearing so bleak and dark and so "un" enlightened out there.

-And I know had I had the option to choose at the time, I would have never chosen to go through them.
+Had I been granted the option to choose at the time, I would have never chosen to go through any of them.
 I would have avoided these like the plagues I believed them to be.
-But without them where would I be today?
-Surely not here speaking with you.

 These are very difficult times in our world, and it seems that collectively we are in trouble on practically all fronts.

-I think that this world of ours is a macro of the micro. it is the human journey, the human struggle, the human adventure of “becoming” being carried out over and over and over again, amplified billions of times.
-In it is the best of what we each are, as well as the very worst of what we can be.
+I think of this world of ours as a macro of the micro: it is the human journey, the human struggle, the human adventure of our “becoming” -being carried out over and over and over again, amplified billions of times.

-Using Karen Armstrong’s analogy of the spiral staircase, although it may appear that humanity is still in the same spot, because we’re still doing so many of the same awful things, I believe we’ve come around once.
-Simply because, for the first time ever, there are millions of us who are seeing the darkness and making it conscious.
+Using Karen Armstrong’s analogy of the spiral staircase, although it may appear that humanity is still in the same spot, because we’re still doing so many of the same awful things, I believe we are on an upward trajectory.
+There are millions of us who are seeing the darkness and making it conscious-it is no longer hidden or concealed.
+We are seeing it.
 And it is only in this that we can change.
-What we're not conscious of we have no power to change.
-Recognizing our own shadow is the way up and out.

 And one of the greatest realizations coming to consciousness around the globe is this awareness that we are just one part of a vast interconnecting web of life.
-We are not separate from all the other creatures and the earth, we are It and It is us!!

-Seeing all as part of the One, sounds an awful lot like the way enlightenment is described in many spiritual texts.
+We are not separate from all the other creatures and the earth-Seeing everything as part of the One, sounds an awful lot like the way enlightenment is described in many spiritual texts.

 So maybe we’re closer than we think?
 I think we may be.